pk-pranshu/react-simple-login/README.md

 * Home page is pretty clean and responsive.
 * The cards stack when the browser width is changed.
 * There is a time clock component built with momentJS.
-* I created a container (dumb component) for TodoList to handle the redux and data store to showcase how the redux interaction is handled.
+* I created a container (smart component) for TodoList to handle the redux and data store to showcase how the redux interaction is handled.
 * Setup simple redux flow with reducers, store and action.
 *  Lastly added a favicon.
 Works on Chrome but I hear Safari is coming with an update in Mojave for the same.
 Yayyy !!
 Excited 😀 !!!